Sovos Docs

 This guide covers the United Arab Emirates electronic invoicing mandate: how the system works, who it applies to, and what you need to do to comply.

 The United Arab Emirates (UAE) runs a decentralized electronic invoicing system built on the PEPPOL network.
-Unlike clearance-based systems, the Federal Tax Authority (FTA) doesn't approve each invoice before it becomes legally valid.
-Instead, your Accredited Service Provider (ASP) validates and transmits your invoices, and reports tax data to the FTA in near real time.
-For regulatory specifications, data dictionaries, and code lists, go to the UAE Ministry of Finance (MoF) e-invoicing portal.
+This model includes a central supervisory authority, the Federal Tax Authority (FTA) in the UAE, that receives tax data in near-real-time but doesn't approve each invoice before it becomes legally valid.

 For complete regulatory specifications, data dictionaries, and code lists, refer to the UAE Ministry of Finance e-invoicing portal (MoF).